danalzhang/danalzhang/README.md

 ## Hi, I'm Daniel 👋

-- 🏫 Student at UW (3A)
+- 🏫 Student at University of Waterloo
-- 📚 Studying Computer Science
+- 📚 Studying Computer Science, Intended to specialize in Software Engineering
 - 🧠 Interested in SWE, ML/AI, Cloud, Devops, Cybersecurity

 <!--